antogc/antaeus/README.md

 For metrics, a stack based on Prometheus and Grafana.

+<ins> Acceptance tests </ins>

+I would suggest implementing a suite of acceptance tests to cover the main acceptance criteria.
+The suite would be launched on each deployment to "dev" stage.
+This way, we not only verify that the basic behaviour is not broken, but also the integration of different components in the development environment.

 <ins> Database </ins>

 Another improvement would be moving from an in-memory database to a real relational one,